Caneryy/availproject.github.io/docs/operate/basics.md

 - Arch: [Latest](#arch)
 - Generic Linux: [x86_64](#generic-linux-x86_64) [Arm64](#generic-linux-arm64)

-Once you have found your OS (or picked the generic one), execute the given command to get the needed Avail Node binary.
+Once you have found your OS (or picked the generic one), execute the given command to obtain the needed Avail Node binary.

 #### Ubuntu 20.04